-Heating and hot water

-Repair category: 1

-Notes: It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-The central heating boiler is of a slightly older style and a precautionary check by a Gas Safe registered inspector to ascertain life expectancy may be prudent.
+We have been unable to gain sight of the central heating boiler to fully comment and it would be prudent to have this checked as a precaution by a Gas Safe registered engineer prior to purchase.